mernit/ba-mobile/README.md

 * `git clone https://github.com/mernit/ba-mobile`
 * `cd ba-mobile`
 * `npm i`
+* Edit the `env.js` file with the IP address of your STRATO node
 * `npm run ios:start`

 The app should open in your iOS simulator.